allen-munsch/benchmark-django-fastapi/readme.md

 ### what's this about?

-The purpose of the repo is to get a grasp on the state of various configuration setups, for **production ASGI python**, specifically migrating from django 2.2+ to django 3.2+, and layering in FastAPI.
+The purpose of the repo is to get a grasp on the state of various configuration setups, for **production ASGI django**, specifically migrating from django 2.2+ to django 3.2+, and layering in FastAPI.

 From what I can see it is possible to do this in various ways.